Nike (NYSE:NKE) Given a $112.00 Price Target by Credit Suisse Group Analysts

-Nike (NYSE:NKE) has been given a $112.00 price objective by stock analysts at Credit Suisse Group in a note issued to investors on Friday, Borsen Zeitung reports.
-The brokerage currently has a “buy” rating on the footwear maker’s stock.
-Credit Suisse Group’s target price would suggest a potential upside of 12.04% from the stock’s previous close.
+Credit Suisse Group set a $112.00 target price on Nike (NYSE:NKE) in a report released on Thursday morning, Borsen Zeitung reports.
+The firm currently has a buy rating on the footwear maker’s stock.

-Several other equities research analysts also recently weighed in on the company.
-BNP Paribas began coverage on Nike in a report on Thursday, October 3rd.
-They issued an “underperform” rating and a $82.50 price objective for the company.
-DZ Bank reaffirmed a “sell” rating on shares of Nike in a report on Wednesday, September 25th.
-Pivotal Research reiterated a “buy” rating and issued a $114.00 price target on shares of Nike in a research report on Tuesday, December 17th.
-Piper Jaffray Companies upped their price target on shares of Nike from $97.00 to $101.00 and gave the company an “overweight” rating in a research report on Wednesday, September 25th.
-Finally, Goldman Sachs Group upgraded shares of Nike from a “neutral” rating to a “buy” rating and set a $112.00 price target for the company in a research note on Thursday, December 5th.
-Three research analysts have rated the stock with a sell rating, nine have assigned a hold rating and twenty-three have issued a buy rating to the company.
-Nike currently has an average rating of “Buy” and a consensus price target of $104.02.
+Several other brokerages also recently issued reports on NKE.
+Jefferies Financial Group restated a neutral rating and set a $97.00 price objective on shares of Nike in a research report on Friday, December 20th.
+Wells Fargo & Co upped their target price on Nike from $91.00 to $99.00 and gave the company an equal weight rating in a research report on Friday, December 20th.
+Bank of America reaffirmed a neutral rating and issued a $105.00 target price (up previously from $98.00) on shares of Nike in a research report on Tuesday, December 10th.
+Goldman Sachs Group upgraded Nike from a neutral rating to a buy rating and set a $112.00 target price on the stock in a research note on Thursday, December 5th.
+Finally, UBS Group lifted their price target on Nike from $97.00 to $103.00 and gave the stock a neutral rating in a report on Friday, December 20th.
+Three analysts have rated the stock with a sell rating, nine have issued a hold rating and twenty-four have given a buy rating to the company’s stock.
+The company currently has a consensus rating of Buy and an average target price of $105.66.

-Nike (NYSE:NKE) last released its quarterly earnings results on Thursday, December 19th.
-The footwear maker reported $0.70 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.58 by $0.12.
-The firm had revenue of $10.33 billion for the quarter, compared to the consensus estimate of $10.09 billion.
-Nike had a return on equity of 50.42% and a net margin of 11.21%.
-The firm’s quarterly revenue was up 10.2% compared to the same quarter last year.
-During the same quarter last year, the business posted $0.52 EPS.
-As a group, analysts forecast that Nike will post 3.01 earnings per share for the current year.
+Nike (NYSE:NKE) last announced its earnings results on Thursday, December 19th.
+The footwear maker reported $0.70 EPS for the quarter, topping the consensus estimate of $0.58 by $0.12.
+Nike had a net margin of 11.21% and a return on equity of 50.03%.
+The business had revenue of $10.33 billion during the quarter, compared to the consensus estimate of $10.09 billion.
+During the same quarter in the previous year, the firm posted $0.52 EPS.
+Nike’s revenue was up 10.2% compared to the same quarter last year.
+Analysts predict that Nike will post 3.01 earnings per share for the current fiscal year.

+The business also recently announced a quarterly dividend, which will be paid on Thursday, January 2nd.
+Stockholders of record on Monday, December 2nd will be issued a dividend of $0.245 per share.
+This is a positive change from Nike’s previous quarterly dividend of $0.22.
+This represents a $0.98 annualized dividend and a dividend yield of 0.97%.
+The ex-dividend date of this dividend is Friday, November 29th.
+Nike’s dividend payout ratio is 39.36%.

-In other Nike news, CFO Andrew Campion sold 122,874 shares of Nike stock in a transaction that occurred on Wednesday, September 25th.
-The stock was sold at an average price of $91.99, for a total value of $11,303,179.26.
-The sale was disclosed in a document filed with the SEC, which is accessible through this link.
-Also, CEO Mark G. Parker sold 165,000 shares of the business’s stock in a transaction that occurred on Monday, December 2nd.
-The stock was sold at an average price of $93.55, for a total value of $15,435,750.00.
-Following the transaction, the chief executive officer now owns 2,046,040 shares in the company, valued at approximately $191,407,042.
+In other news, CAO Hilary K. Krane sold 32,500 shares of the company’s stock in a transaction that occurred on Tuesday, October 29th.
+The shares were sold at an average price of $89.30, for a total transaction of $2,902,250.00.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+Also, CEO Mark G. Parker sold 165,000 shares of the stock in a transaction that occurred on Monday, December 2nd.
+The stock was sold at an average price of $93.55, for a total transaction of $15,435,750.00.
+Following the sale, the chief executive officer now owns 2,046,040 shares in the company, valued at approximately $191,407,042.
 The disclosure for this sale can be found here.
-Insiders have sold 592,374 shares of company stock valued at $54,907,589 over the last three months.
-3.80% of the stock is currently owned by corporate insiders.
+Over the last three months, insiders have sold 379,500 shares of company stock worth $35,279,410.
+3.80% of the stock is currently owned by insiders.

-Several hedge funds have recently modified their holdings of the company.
-Janus Henderson Group PLC raised its position in Nike by 4.7% in the second quarter.
-Janus Henderson Group PLC now owns 11,145,233 shares of the footwear maker’s stock worth $935,594,000 after acquiring an additional 504,108 shares in the last quarter.
-Homrich & Berg lifted its stake in shares of Nike by 3.5% in the second quarter.
-Homrich & Berg now owns 6,563 shares of the footwear maker’s stock valued at $551,000 after purchasing an additional 222 shares during the period.
-Parkside Financial Bank & Trust lifted its stake in shares of Nike by 8.4% in the second quarter.
-Parkside Financial Bank & Trust now owns 2,478 shares of the footwear maker’s stock valued at $208,000 after purchasing an additional 193 shares during the period.
-Paragon Capital Management LLC lifted its stake in shares of Nike by 1.8% in the second quarter.
-Paragon Capital Management LLC now owns 128,262 shares of the footwear maker’s stock valued at $10,768,000 after purchasing an additional 2,265 shares during the period.
-Finally, IFG Advisory LLC boosted its holdings in Nike by 16.6% during the second quarter.
-IFG Advisory LLC now owns 3,355 shares of the footwear maker’s stock worth $281,000 after buying an additional 478 shares in the last quarter.
-65.09% of the stock is owned by institutional investors and hedge funds.
+Large investors have recently made changes to their positions in the stock.
+Garrett Wealth Advisory Group LLC bought a new position in shares of Nike in the 3rd quarter valued at $26,000.
+Marquette Asset Management LLC acquired a new position in shares of Nike during the 3rd quarter worth $28,000.
+Candriam Luxembourg S.C.A. raised its holdings in shares of Nike by 97.4% during the 3rd quarter.
+Candriam Luxembourg S.C.A. now owns 295,776 shares of the footwear maker’s stock worth $29,000 after buying an additional 145,904 shares in the last quarter.
+KCS Wealth Advisory bought a new stake in shares of Nike during the 3rd quarter worth $38,000.
+Finally, Bourgeon Capital Management LLC bought a new stake in shares of Nike during the 3rd quarter worth $41,000.
+65.09% of the stock is currently owned by institutional investors and hedge funds.

 About Nike